Hindu Minority and Guardianship Act, 1956: Important definitions

 Exception: the state of Jammu and Kashmir.

-This Act is intended to be an addendum to the Guardians and Wards Act of 1890, not its replacement.
+This Act was intended to be an addendum to the Guardians and Wards Act of 1890, not its replacement.

 Overriding quality

 Any former law that is inconsistent with this law is declared legally void.
 This law supersedes all other relevant laws.

 Application

-This Act applies to all Hindus, meaning those who belong to the Hindu religion or any of its developmental forms.
-These include the Lingayat, Virashiva, and those who follow Brahmo, Prarthana or Arya Samaj.
-Those who practice the religions of Buddhism, Sikhism, and Jainism are also considered Hindus.
+This Act applies to all Hindus, meaning those who belong to the Hindu religion or any of its various forms, such as Lingayat, Virashiva, and those who follow Brahmo, Prarthana or Arya Samaj.
+It also applies to those who practice Buddhism, Sikhism, and Jainism.
 Finally, those who are not Muslim, Christian, Parsi or Jewish are governed by this Act unless they can prove that prior to its passage, they were not governed by Hindu law.

-Both legitimate and illegitimate minors who have at least one parent that meets the stipulations outlined above fall under the jurisdiction of this Act.
+Both legitimate and illegitimate minors who have at least one parent meeting the stipulations outlined above fall under the jurisdiction of this Act.

 Natural guardians

 The father is the primary guardian for a legitimate boy and unmarried girl and their property, while the mother is the secondary guardian.
 However, the mother is the ordinarily guardian for all children under the age of five.
 For illegitimate children, the mother is the primary guardian, while the father is the secondary guardian.
-A married minor girl’s husband becomes her guardian.
+A married minor girl's husband becomes her guardian.
 For an adoptive son, the adoptive father is the primary guardian, then the adoptive mother.

-Each of these, if they chose, may appoint guardians of their child’s person or property.
+Each of these, if they chose, may appoint guardians of their child's person or property.

 Should a parent cease being a Hindu or become a renouncer, hermit, or ascetic, that parent will lose his or her guardian rights.